Lorik Cana: Nantes

-After four years in Italy with Lazio, on 31 August 2015, Cana returned to the French Ligue 1, signing a two-year contract with Nantes.
-On 21 November 2015, he played his 200th Ligue 1 match during the 1–0 away loss against Monaco.
+After four years in Italy with Lazio, on 31 August 2015 Cana returned to Ligue 1 by signing a two-year contract with Nantes.
+He made his competitive debut for Nantes in September and soon became one of the team's most experienced figures.

+On 21 November 2015, Cana reached a personal milestone by making his 200th appearance in the French top flight during a 1–0 away defeat to Monaco.